schoeberl/chisel-lab/lab2/README.md

 you will write your own tests.

-After the lab you will know how to use the few constructs to describe common combinational building blocks, such as mulitplexer, encoder, decoder, and function tables in Chisel.
+After the lab you will know how to use the few constructs to describe common combinational building blocks, such as multiplexer, encoder, decoder, and function tables in Chisel.

 We assume that you have downloaded the complete lab material from GitHub